Equity and other organisations

 British Copyright Council Equity attends BCC meetings and actively engages with activities initiated by the BCC.
 Equity also has regular meetings with the Intellectual Property Office (IPO) to discuss matters relating to copyright and performers’ intellectual property rights, often alongside representatives from BECS (see below).
 Equity’s work with the BCC is co-ordinated by the Policy Development Officer

-BECS.
-The British Equity Collecting Society was established by Equity in 1998 to collect and distribute monies to UK based actors for audiovisual performances throughout the European Union territories.
-The team also distribute royalties and other payments on behalf of Equity.
-Since it began BECS has distributed more than £35 million to the 25,000 artists who have signed up.
+BECS The British Equity Collecting Society was established by Equity in 1998 to collect and distribute monies to UK based actors for audiovisual performances throughout the European Union territories.
 Artists have to sign up to BECS individually but this costs nothing and you can withdraw at any time.
-BECS is an independent organisation but Equity has representatives on its board and it is housed at Equity's head office.
+BECS is an independent organisation but Equity nominates directors to its board.

 BPI.
 The British Recorded Music Industry is the representative voice of the UK recorded music business.
 It is a trade organisation and include the UK's four major record labels and hundreds of independent music companies.
 Established in 1973, the BPI was mandated to “discuss matters of common interest and represent the British record industry in negotiations with Government departments, relevant unions and other interested parties and to promote the welfare and interests of the British record industry.”
 Equity has representatives on the BPI's Anti-Piracy Unit Liaison Committee.